 Independent research firm IHS Herold Inc. has provided OGFJ with updated production data for our periodic ranking of US-based private E&P companies.
 The rankings are based on operated production only within the United States.

-There have been some notable transactions in the private company space since the October 2012 issue and the last installment of the OGFJ100P.
+Here, we take a look at some of the transactions in the private company space since the April 2013 issue and the last installment of the OGFJ100P.